datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 On a high level, the layout and relationships of the relevant computational infrastructure in this usecase are as follows:
 Every researcher has a workstation that they can access the compute cluster with.
-On the compute clusters' head node, every user account has their own home directory.
+On the compute cluster's head node, every user account has their own home directory.
 These are the private spaces of researchers and are referred to as ``$HOME`` in :numref:`fig_store`.
 Analyses should be conducted on the cluster's compute nodes (``$COMPUTE``).